A Theoretical Analysis of Test-Driven Code Generation: Experiments

 \subsection{Setup}

-\paragraph{Datasets} We consider three challenging datasets. \textit{BigCodeBenchHard} is the partition of the 148/1140 most difficult tasks in BigCodeBench~\cite{zhuo2024bigcodebench}.
-It adopts the format of HumanEval~\cite{chen2021evaluating}, but covers interaction with 139 external libraries. \textit{QiskitHumanEvalSim} is a novel subset of the 143/151 QiskitHumanEval~\cite{vishwakarma2024qiskit} questions that can be solved without access to a real-world quantum computer, democratizing the dataset.
+\paragraph{Datasets} We consider three challenging python competitive coding datasets. \textit{BigCodeBenchHard} is the partition of the 148/1140 most difficult tasks in BigCodeBench~\citep{zhuo2024bigcodebench}.
+It adopts the format of HumanEval~\citep{chen2021evaluating}, but covers interaction with 139 external libraries. \textit{QiskitHumanEvalSim} is a novel subset of the 143/151 QiskitHumanEval~\citep{vishwakarma2024qiskit} questions that can be solved without access to a real-world quantum computer, democratizing the dataset.
 Finally, \textit{LeetCodeDataset} consists of 228 diverse puzzle-style questions from LeetCode released after 2024-07-01 and collected by \citet{xia2025leetcodedatasettemporaldatasetrobust}.
 In contrast to the other datasets, LeetCodeDataset typically includes example input-output pairs in natural language, significantly reducing the \text{irreducible regret} $\Delta$ identified in Corollary~\ref{cor:reward_bound}.
 For additional information, see Appendix~\ref{sec:datasets}.

-\paragraph{Models} We consider three frontier open-weight LLMs: Qwen3-235B-A22B-Instruct-2507~\cite{yang2025qwen3technicalreport}, GPT-OSS-120B~\cite{agarwal2025gpt}, and MiniMax-M2.1~\cite{chen2025minimax}.
-Whereas the Qwen3 model responds immediately, the others are reasoning models that spend significant compute effort in generating chain-of-thought.
-Only MiniMax-M2.1 is an explicit coding model.
-More information is provided in Appendix~\ref{sec:extensive_model_description}.
+\paragraph{Models} We consider five open-weight LLMs: Qwen3-235B-A22B-Instruct-2507~\citep{yang2025qwen3technicalreport}, the hybrid Transformer-SSM models Qwen3-Next and Qwen3-Coder-Next~\citep{qwen3codernexttechnicalreport}, GPT-OSS-120B~\citep{agarwal2025gpt}, and MiniMax-M2.1~\citep{chen2025minimax}.
+Whereas the Qwen3 models respond immediately, the others are chain-of-thought reasoning models.
+Only MiniMax-M2.1 and Qwen3-Coder-Next are dedicated coding models.
+More information is in Appendix~\ref{sec:extensive_model_description}.

-\subsection{Post-Generation Selection Heuristics}
+\subsection{Post-generation selection heuristics}